 Then of course, feel free to add envelopes, the analog filter, some reverb and delay, and bring the two analog oscillators to the mix.

 Are there any presets available?

 Yes.
-First of all you could try the following 8 presets that are made to show on the oscilloscope a quick preview of the 8 modes in Blinds for Prologue.
+First of all you could try the following 8 presets that show a quick preview of the 8 modes on the oscilloscope.

 However we have developed a workaround: we generate 16 versions of each preset, one for each potential slot (16 possible positions).
-So if you have installed Blinds in position #1 (nice choice), you just have to send through the Prologue Sound Librarian the presets that are located in the folder “Blinds in slot 1”.
-The only limitation is that if you decide to change the order of those of your user oscillators that are used in presets, you will have to resend the presets made for the new slot number.
+The first limitation is that if you decide to change the order of those of your user oscillators that are used in presets, you will have to resend the presets made for the new slot number.
 The second limitation is that for presets featuring a main patch and a sub patch, both must use the same user oscillator.